 Mastering the Art of Multiplying and Dividing Signed Numbers

 From a scientific perspective, negative numbers are integral to describing and modeling various phenomena.
 In physics, they represent direction, such as displacement or velocity in the opposite direction of a defined positive axis.
 In chemistry, they can indicate energy release in exothermic reactions.
-In economics, they denote losses, deficits, or decreases in value.
+Practically speaking, in economics, they denote losses, deficits, or decreases in value.
 The versatility of negative numbers makes them an indispensable tool across numerous disciplines.

 Trends and the Latest Developments in Numerical Operations